sannabenter/JEDI/documentation/_build/_sources/userguide/general_structure.rst.txt

 User Guide
 ==========

-The JEDI Analysis requires the input in redundant internal coordinates, where as the input data is given in cartesian coordinates.
-The main routine of the JEDI Analysis converts the cartesian coordinates and the Hessian in redundant internal coordinates to then apply the harmonic approximation to calculate the energies in the redundant internal coordinates.
+The JEDI Analysis produces output and performs the underlying calculations in redundant internal coordinates, where as the input data is given in cartesian coordinates.
+The main routine of the JEDI Analysis converts the cartesian coordinates and the Hessian into redundant internal coordinates to then apply the harmonic approximation to calculate the energies in the redundant internal coordinates.
-To convert the input into cartesian coordinates, the B-Matrix is calculated according to
+To achieve the switching between the cartesian and redundant internal coordinates, the B-Matrix is calculated according to
 V. Bakken, T. Helgaker, J. Chem.
 Phys.
 117 (20) 2002.

 General structure